ShahinSHH/COVID-CT-MD/README.md

   * 3 : Right Middle Lobe (RML)
   * 4 : Right Upper Lobe (RUL)

-<h4>IMPORTANT:</h4> Slices should be sorted based on the slice location parameter (Z-axis) which is accessible in DICOM files.
+<h4>IMPORTANT:</h4> Slices should be sorted based on the slice location parameter (Z-axis) which is accessible through DICOM files.
 In other words, the order of the .dcm files of a patient isn't necessarily the correct order of slices and the slices should be sorted based on the slice location parameter(Z-axis).
 Otherwise, the labels will not match correctly to the images
 <br>A sample of the function responsible of reading and sorting the slices can be found in the 'statistical_analysis.py' file.

 ## Technical Validation